 - People who have risk factors associated with falling into poverty

-- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in North America, such as Black, Indigenous, and People of Color (BIPOC)
+- People who identify as members of racial/ethnic groups who are at greater risk of living in or falling into poverty due to economic marginalization produced through structural racism in North America, such as Black, Indigenous, and Latinx populations.

 - Is the proposal addressing a pressing public policy issue in North America?
 How is this policy issue relevant to one or more of the populations described above?

 - Policy issue has a significant or disproportionate impact on low-income and/or economically marginalized populations

 - Is the intervention designed to improve or increase access to resources and choices for low-income and/or economically marginalized populations

 - Policy issue is one that, if unaddressed, could lead people to fall into poverty

 - Policy issue relates to issues of structural racism that economically marginalized specific racial/ethnic groups in the North America context.

 - Will lessons learned from this study have broader relevance or applications for policy or decision-making beyond this test case?

 You may find examples of evaluations previously funded by the Social Policy Research Initiative here.